JessebotX/JessebotX/README.md

 # 👋 Jesse
 Hello, world!

-I am interested in software development: from developing websites to games and mods.
-In general, I enjoy programming in the following languages:
+In general, I am interested in software development, from developing websites to creating games and mods.
+I enjoy programming in the following languages:

 - C++
 - Java